 As you walk your dog, keep him on a leash anywhere you know that he will stop and roll in something smelly.
-As soon as your dog has done his business in your yard, immediately pick up any poop.
+As soon as your dog has done his business in your yard, immediately pick up any poop with a pooper scooper.
 You also need to keep an eye out for mud or dead animals in your yard to prevent other such opportunities.
 Most importantly, you want to train your dog to “leave it” if you see him approaching a mess that he will likely roll in.

 A dog also loves to get into your garbage.
 Typically, dogs are really just looking for an extra treat, but they won’t pass up a chance to roll in your garbage, especially if it’s pretty smelly.
 Always make sure your trash cans are secured so that your pup can’t get into them and spread your stinky garbage all over your yard as he rolls in it.

 So, let’s say he managed to find something particularly stinky to roll in, now what?
 Well, you’re just going to have to bathe him, and we’re not just talking rinsing off the poop or garbage, but a good lather up soaking.
 Look for a good odor-neutralizing dog shampoo to take care of the smell.
 Some also include orange oil, which is recognized as a degreaser and safe deodorizer for really smelly situations.